Budae Jjigae (Korean Army Stew)

 Essential ingredients

-- Spam: Opt for low-sodium
+- Spam: Choose for low-sodium

 - Hot dogs and/or sausage: more processed meat to make it hearty and add umami flavor.

-- Kimchi: Sour kimchi is what makes this stew “fusion”
+- Kimchi: Sour kimchi is what makes this stew “fusion”.

-Popular Additions for Heartier Stew
+Popular Additions (Optional)

 - Protein: Pork belly or ground pork.